top of page

 Return on Investment 5

-Admission to Corsair games costs only five dollars, with students, children, and seniors admitted at no charge.
+Admission to Corsair games costs seven dollars.
 With free parking and inexpensive concessions, a visit to Cressy Field is an affordable entertainment option for southeastern Massachusetts football fans.

 Extras 1

 An extra point is awarded for the unique setup and architecture of the UMass Dartmouth campus.
 The school was named in 2013 by Travel and Leisure as one of the ugliest campuses in the nation.
 The campus was designed by famed architect Paul Rudolph in the early 1960s in the Brutalist style.
 To contrast the school’s buildings from the outside world in an attempt to create a social utopian environment, most of the buildings on campus are made entirely of concrete (béton brut) and feature irregular features which attempt to create a more communal atmosphere.
-To someone who has never visited this campus, imagine that a bunch of gray concrete spaceships landed in a giant open field, and you have the basic design of the UMass Dartmouth campus.
+Many visitors to campus describe it as resembling a prison.
+It may be better described as a bunch of gray concrete spaceships parked in a giant open field.
+Either way, it's a most unique campus.

 Claire T. Carney Library at UMass Dartmouth.
 Photo courtesy of Wikipedia.